Step by Step Recovery specialise in treating Cannabis Addiction.

 Cannabis is not known for being physically dangerous but it can and does often cause mental health problems, especially in heavy users of the stronger cannabis varieties.

 Teenagers and young adults are particularly vulnerable to developing cannabis related mental health problems.
 This is due to the fact that their brain is still developing and therefore very susceptible to chemical changes.

 Whilst most cannabis induced mental health problems can be resolved by stopping the drug, this is sadly not the case for everyone.
 Some will continue to battle with mental health illness and require ongoing medication and support.

 Cannabis can cause a serious relapse in those that already suffer from sporadic mental health illness, it can also cause the onset of psychosis and schizophrenia.
 The psychoactive ingredient in cannabis THC can can lead to hallucinations, paranoia, anxiety, insomnia, depression, demotivation, memory problems and cognitive impairment.
-Generic brands of effexor.
+Buy strattera uk.

 If there is a history of mental health problems in you, your family or you are using cannabis and under the age of 25, your risks of developing a life changing mental health illness are vastly increased.